azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 Browse one of the modules.
 You'll notice the source path starts with `Azure/`, and the documentation shows examples in the readme, inputs, outputs, dependencies, resources etc.  In terms of standards this is a good guideline for your own modules.

 You can also click on the source link and it will take you through to the GitHub repository.
 Take a look at <https://github.com/Azure/terraform-azurerm-network> and you will see that it has a good README.md.
 As mentioned before, for simple one level modules that most contributors stick to variables.tf, main.tf and outputs.tf.
 This makes it easier for everyone using a module to see the inputs and the outputs, and have everything else hidden away in the main.tf.

-## Using a module from the registry

-<<<<<<YOU ARE HERE>>>>>>

-If you are ahead of others in the lab then feel free to leverage one of the modules on the [Terraform Registry](https://registry.terraform.io/).
-Note that instantiating services on the public cloud platformas will incur charges so be sensible!

-## Updating modules

-One of the key tenets for Terraform is the idea of versioning.
-This applies throughout the configuration, from the version of the terraform executable itself through to the version control (via SCM) for your .tf files, and also the modules that you are using.

-As a result, the terraform executable can only be updated manually, outside of standard linux package management such as `sudo apt update && sudo apt full-upgrade` on Ubuntu.
-The Terraform [releases](https://releases.hashicorp.com/terraform/) page lists out all of the versions, but does not include a 'latest' to adhere to that versioning ethos.
-If you want a new version then you download that version and replace the one that you have.

-The same applies to modules.
-When you ran the `terraform get` it takes a copy of the modules and puts them into your `.terraform/modules` folder.
-(For the local modules it uses a symbolic link instead.)
-And if you run `terraform get` then it **will not** update modules if they already exist in that folder.
-Instead you have to use `terraform get -update=true`.
-And you can include [version constraints](https://www.terraform.io/docs/modules/usage.html#module-versions) to ensure that you are using a known good version.

 ## End of Lab 7